imjoy-team/ImJoy/docs/i2k_tutorial.md

 </script>
 ```

+?>  CellPose requires some configuration, for example, you need to define chan1 and chan2 to run segementation on grayscale=0 or R=1, G=2, B=3, chan1=cytoplasm, chan2=nucleus.
+If NUCLEUS channel does not exist, set the second channel to 0.
+Here are some examples: 1) chan1=0, chan2=0 if you have grayscale; 2) chan1=2, chan2=3 if you have G=cytoplasm and B=nucleus; 3) chan1=2, chan2=1 if you have G=cytoplasm and R=nucleus.

 As an exercise, we can integrate your image viewer with cellpose.
 This time, let's try to use `api.getPlugin()` to interact with the plugin.

 Here is a code snippet for reference: